What is the Best Chainsaw for Milling? Product Reviews and Buying Guide (2023)

 5. Salem Master 6220H

-When it comes to milling lumber with a chainsaw, the Salem Master 6220H is a miraculous find.
+If you’re considering milling lumber with a chainsaw, the Salem Master 6220H is also one of the best options out there.
 It is equipped with a 62cc gas-powered engine with extremely low emissions, making it suitable for environmentally sensitive areas.

-The safety features, including handguards and a chain brake, are especially noteworthy for safety in lumber-related work.
+What sets this chainsaw apart are its safety features.
+The inclusion of handguards and a chain brake is particularly important for ensuring safety during lumber-related tasks.
 It also came equipped with a decompressing valve to alleviate similar beginning issues.

 6. Greenworks 40V 16-inch Cordless Chainsaw

-The fact that an Oregon chain bar is included in this portable sawmill package at no extra cost swayed us to consider purchasing this Greenworks 40V 16-Inch professional chainsaw.
+The inclusion of an Oregon chain bar at no additional cost in this portable sawmill package was a key factor in my decision to opt for the Greenworks 40V 16-Inch Professional Chainsaw.
 With it, you may make on-the-fly adjustments to the chain’s tension without stopping the engine.

-Cordless operation and a short chain bar length of 10 inches make this the most transportable option available.
+The cordless operation of this chainsaw, combined with a compact chain bar length of 10 inches, makes it one of the most portable options I’ve used.
 You can choose various battery alternatives that boost power and battery timing to get the job done in the middle of nowhere in one fell swoop.

 Furthermore, its lightweight construction, automatic oiling system, and wrap-around bale handle make it a good chainsaw for milling lumber.